yaxdotcom/yax.com/content/posts/worklog-june-2020.md

 ## June 21, 2020

+Updated the worklog for yax.com.

+## June 22, 2020

-I updated and published the worklog for yax.com.
+Updated and published the worklog for yax.com.

+I saw [Brian Haferkamp](https://twitter.com/BrianHaferkamp/status/1274056504879058945) is working on a [project](https://github.com/unboundsites/personal-light) to build websites with:

+* Fast HTML
+- Front end editing via Mavo
+- No CMS
+- No database
+- Persistent data storage via Github

+Very good!
+Validating the concept.

 [Previous: Worklog for May 2020]({{< ref "/posts/worklog-may-2020.md" >}})